openedx/edx-documentation/en_us/shared/glossary/glossary.rst

 **Advanced Editor**

-  An XML-only editor in a Problem component that allows you to can create and edit any type of problem.
+  An XML-only editor in a problem component that allows you to can create and edit any type of problem.
 For more information, see :ref:`Advanced Editor`.